Sebastien-Raguideau/strain_resolution_practical/README.md

 head profile/split/coverage.tsv
 ```

-It also does the actual binning using as default a two step version of CONCOCT although metabat2 is an option:
+It also does the actual binning using by default a two step version of CONCOCT although metabat2 is an option:

 ```bash
 more binning/concoct/list_mags.tsv